dcmartin/motion-ai/docs/MOTION.md

 + `realclean` - perform `clean` and then remove all database files
 + `logs` - show the Home Assistant logs

+Whenever the contents of the `homeassistant/motion/webcams.json` file is changed, the system may be restarted to regenerate the YAML files appropriate for the cameras specified; for example:

 ```
 cd /usr/share/hassio
+# edit homeassistant/motion/webcams.json ..
 make restart
 ```